furan917/MageComm/README.md

 - `ALLOWED_MAGERUN_COMMANDS`: Comma-separated list of magerun commands to allow
 - `SQS_AWS_REGION`: AWS region to use for SQS, default: eu-west-1
 - `ALLOWED_MAGERUN_COMMANDS ` comma separated list of commands allowed to be run, fallback to in-code list
+- `DEPLOY_ARCHIVE_PATH` path to the folder that contains the archives which are deployed, default: `/srv/magecomm/deploy/`
+- `DEPLOY_ARCHIVE_LATEST_FILE` Filename of the latest archive (symlink), default: `latest.tar.gz`, if no value is set then MageComm will pick the latest created archive
 - `RMQ_HOST` Default: `localhost`
 - `RMQ_PORT` Default: `5672`
 - `RMQ_USER` Default: ``